Keck-DataReductionPipelines/OsirisDRP/README.md

 # OSIRIS Data Reduction Pipeline

-## v4.0beta Release Notes (2016-05-30)
+## v4.0.0 Release Notes (2017-XX-XX)

+- Major updates:
-- Updates to the code in order to run the pipeline for the new detector.
+- Updates to the code in order to run the pipeline for the new detector (2016 data and newer).
-- For data taken in 2016 onward, it is no longer necessary to run the following modules: Remove Cross Talk, Glitch Identification.
-It is fine to keep them in the DRF XML, these modules will automatically not run on the new data.
 - Installation has now been simplified (see below for install directions).
 Bash scripts have been included for those who would like to use bash shell.
 - Test framework is now available to run tests of the pipeline (requires pytest module in python, see README in ''tests'' directory)
+- Optimized algorithms for the construction of data cubes
+- qlook2 and odrfgui are now also included in the repository

+- Minor Updates:
 - WCS bugs have been fixed.
+- qlook2 fixes
+  - units bug is fixed
+  - fix initial autoscale to imager display
+  - clean up startup scripts

+## Important Notes

+- Running the cosmic ray module on data in 2016 or later will introduce significant artifacts and reduce overall signal to noise.
+This is due to the fact that unresolved emission lines such as OH lines are now sharper on the detector.
+The cosmic ray module will tend to interpret this as a cosmic ray.
+To remove cosmic rays, we recommend combining data with the mosaic module with the MEANCLIP keyword if there are sufficient number of frames.
+- The cosmic ray module may lead to artifacts in data before 2016 as well, but at a lesser level.
+We recommend checking on individual science cases.
+- The pipeline team is investigating different cosmic ray modules for a future release.
+- For data taken in 2016 onward, it is no longer necessary to run the following modules: Remove Cross Talk, Glitch Identification.
+It is fine to keep them in the DRF XML, these modules will automatically not run on the new data.

 ## Prerequisites